ashwanth1109/mfe-talk/README.md

 ## Minimal example with parcel bundler (bonus)

 This section is to give an introduction on how run-time integration can be achieved with any bundler.
-It helps you understand some of the challenges solved by webpack MFE.
+It helps you understand some challenges solved by webpack MFE.
 Feel free to skip this if you're not interested.

 [Link to example](./minimal-example)